Cethy/asciidoctor-livereload/README.md

 ## Todo
-- Use the right livereload image (currently a fork)
+- Use the right livereload image (currently using a fork)
 - Remove the livereload extension requirement (add a nginx proxy w/ js injection ?)